bakshay96/My-Dairy/README.md

 #### 2) Local database

-    if MONGODB_URL not declared in .env, by default it will connect to local data base
+    if MONGODB_URL is not declared in .env, by default it will connect to the local database

     in case not working try changing MONGODB_URL by creating your own in MongoDB Atlas server